itsa/itsa.github.io/_docs/focusmanager/different-initial-focus.md

 module: focusmanager
 maintainer: Marco Asbreuk
 title: Different initial focus
-intro: "This example shows how mark en element to be the first focusable item, which is the OK-button."
+intro: "This example shows how mark an element to be the first focusable item, which is the OK-button.
+Looping through the focussable items can be done by the tab-keys - which is the default."
 ---

 <style type="text/css">